 Roadmap to learn Python programming language

-Follow this approach, if you already know python and want to refresh your python concepts.
-You can pick these python concepts one by one and start your learning journey.
+You can pick these python concepts one by one in the given order and start your learning journey.

 - Basics of Python